santoshswansi/Data-Analysis-With-Python/.ipynb_checkpoints/README.md

-# Basics of Data Analysis Python Libraries
+# We will cover basics of data science libraries:-

 * Numpy
 * Pandas
 * Seaborn